What is DeFi? A beginner's guide to decentralized finance

 After Bitcoin’s launch in 2009, a robust industry blossomed, stemming from the asset, its concept and its underlying technology.
 The crypto and blockchain space boasts different niches in which projects and companies develop solutions for various use cases.

 One such niche is the decentralized finance (DeFi) sector, which was created as an alternative to traditional financial services.
-More specifically, DeFi is comprised of smart contracts, which in turn power decentralized applications (DApps) and protocols.
+More specifically, DeFi consists of smart contracts, which, in turn, power decentralized applications (DApps) and protocols.
 Many of the initial DeFi applications were built on Ethereum, and the majority of the ecosystem’s total value locked (TVL) remains concentrated there.

 At its core, Bitcoin (BTC) carries qualities touted as pillars of decentralization.
 DeFi, however, expands on those qualities, adding additional capabilities.

 A subcategory within the broader crypto space, DeFi offers many of the services of the mainstream financial world in a fashion controlled by the masses instead of a central entity or entities.

 Lending may have started it all, but DeFi applications now have many use cases, giving participants access to saving, investing, trading, market-making and more.
 Decentralized finance’s ultimate goal is to challenge and eventually replace traditional financial services providers.
 DeFi often harnesses open-source code, allowing anyone the opportunity to build on pre-existing applications in a permissionless, composable manner.

 “Finance” is easy to understand, but what is “decentralization?”
 In short, decentralization means that no chief body controls something.
 To an extent, banks and other financial institutions have power over your funds.
 These entities can freeze your assets, and you are at the mercy of their hours of operation and cash reserves.